ResetXPDR/DynamicLOD_ResetEdition/README.md

   - Binary in %appdata%\DynamicLOD_ResetEdition\bin
   - Logs in %appdata%\DynamicLOD_ResetEdition\log
   - Config: %appdata%\DynamicLOD_ResetEdition\DynamicLOD_ResetEdition.config
-- If after installing and running the app your simconnect always stays red:
+- If after installing and running the app your simconnect always stays red, your TLOD and OLOD values show as zero or you see "Critical Exception occurred: DynamicLOD_ResetEdition - Unable to load DLL 'GpuzShMem.x64.dll' or one of its dependencies" in the log file:
+  - Try reinstalling the app with the "Clean Install" and "Install Latest Redistributables" options selected.
-  - Try downloading and installing a Microsoft official version of “Microsoft Visual C++ 2015 - 2022 Redistributable”, which may be missing from your Windows installation.
+  - Try downloading and installing/repairing a Microsoft official version of “Microsoft Visual C++ 2015 - 2022 Redistributable”, which may be missing from your Windows installation.
+Try installing [this](https://aka.ms/vs/17/release/vc_redist.x86.exe) and [this](https://aka.ms/vs/17/release/vc_redist.x64.exe).
+  - Try downloading and installing/repairing the NET desktop runtime from [here](https://builds.dotnet.microsoft.com/dotnet/WindowsDesktop/8.0.15/windowsdesktop-runtime-8.0.15-win-x64.exe) if still available.
+Alternatively, go to the Micrsoft .NET 8.0 download page [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and download and install the latest .NET Desktop Runtime X64 version.
-  - If still not resolved and the error code in your DynamicLOD_ResetEdition log file is Exception 31, you most likely have a corrupt MSFS installation so you can choose to either not run this app or to reinstall MSFS completely.
+  - If still not resolved and the error code in your AutoFPS log file is Exception 31, you most likely have a corrupt MSFS installation so you can choose to either not run this app or to reinstall MSFS completely.
+  - If reinstalling MSFS 2024, you need to do a clean install, as outlined for your MSFS version [here](https://flightsimulator.zendesk.com/hc/en-us/articles/17335196046108-How-to-clean-install-the-simulator-on-PC).
+    - **Ensure you backup/relocate your Community folder BEFORE you do this, then put it back when the resintallation is complete.**
+    - Only takes around 15 minutes to complete and all your settings, controller assignments, career progression and your pilot profile are retained.
-- If you get an "Unable to attach MSFS - app disabled." message, the most likely cause is that MSFS and this app are running at different permission privilege levels and/or your anti-virus/malware app is blocking this app.
+- If you get an "Unable to attach MSFS - app disabled." message, the most likely causes are that MSFS is loading in very slowly and the attachment process is timing out, MSFS and this app are running at different permission privilege levels, or your anti-virus/malware app is blocking this app.
 To resolve, try the following:
+  - Restart this app after MSFS has loaded in to the main menu.
   - Check that MSFS is not running as administrator.
   - Set an exclusion for this app in your anti-virus/malware app.
   - If all else fails, try running this app as administrator.